xi/apca-introduction/analysis.md

 -   It uses a more sophisticated link between spatial frequency and minimum color contrast that might allow for more nuanced thresholds.

-The new contrast formula agrees with WCAG 2.x for 83.9% of randomly picked color pairs.
-That number rises to 92.5% for a modified WCAG 2.x formula with a flare value of 0.4.
-As far as I understand, this is not a realistic value for flare.
-So the physical interpretation might be incorrect.
-This would however explain why APCA reports lower contrast for darker colors.

 So far I like many of the ideas of APCA, but I am not convinced that they are a significant enough improvement to justify breaking backwards compatibility.
 I am also concerned by the [lack of publicly available evidence].

-Then again, the new algorithm cannot really be evaluated without first making some policy decisions, e.g. which viewing conditions we are aiming for.
+Much of the difference between APCA and WCAG 2 comes down to a different choice of parameters, and that is ultimately a policy decision.
 I hope this analysis can support the community in figuring out what questions need to be answered.

 [Web Content Accessibility Guidelines]: https://www.w3.org/TR/WCAG21/
 [sRGB color space]: https://en.wikipedia.org/wiki/SRGB